Panavia Tornado: Tornado ECR

-Operated by Germany and Italy, the ECR (Electronic Combat / Reconnaissance) is a Tornado variant devoted to Suppression of Enemy Air Defenses (SEAD) missions.
+Operated by Germany and Italy, the ECR (Electronic Combat / Reconnaissance) is a Tornado variant devoted to Suppression of Enemy Air Defences missions.
 It was first delivered on 21 May 1990.
 The ECR has sensors to detect radar usage and is equipped with anti-radiation AGM-88 HARM missiles.
 The Luftwaffe's 35 ECRs were delivered new, while Italy received 16 converted IDSs.
 Italian Tornado ECRs differ from the Luftwaffe aircraft as they lack built-in reconnaissance capability and use RecceLite reconnaissance pods.
 Only Luftwaffe ECRs are equipped with the RB199 Mk.105 engine, which has a higher thrust rating.
 The German ECRs do not carry a cannon.
 The RAF used the IDS version in the SEAD role instead of the ECR and also modified several of its Tornado F.3s to undertake the mission.

 Tornado ADV

 The Tornado ADV (air defence variant) was an interceptor variant of the Tornado, developed for the RAF (designated Tornado F2 or F3) and also operated by Saudi Arabia and Italy.
 The ADV had inferior agility to fighters like the McDonnell Douglas F-15 Eagle, but was not intended as a dogfighter, rather as a long-endurance interceptor to counter the threat from Cold War bombers.
 Although the ADV had 80% parts commonality with the Tornado IDS, the ADV had greater acceleration, improved RB199 Mk.104 engines, a stretched body, greater fuel capacity, the AI.24 Foxhunter radar, and software changes.
 It had only one cannon to accommodate a retractable inflight refuelling probe."Turbo-Union: The Power for Peace and Freedom." turbounion.co.uk.
 Retrieved: 29 November 2011.